ed-dickinson/stravisu/README.md

+# Strava React Template

+This basic Strava template fetches and displays your activity from Strava.
+All you need to do to get it up and running is go to the [API Application settings on your Strava profile](https://www.strava.com/settings/api).
+Generate a client secret, then create a file called '.env' in the root of this project, and copy the client secret into it, in the format 'REACT_APP_CLIENT_SECRET=[client_secret]'.
+Then...

-# Getting Started with Create React App
+## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and so imports these node commands:

 ## Available Scripts